View this map larger (pdf)

 Newark is also a vital center for business, government, arts and culture.
-We encourage you to experience the Rutgers-Newark Campus and the city of Newark firsthand.
-In addition to browsing through the various pages of our website, sample the buzz by taking a tour of the Rutgers-Newark Campus.
+We encourage you to experience the Rutgers University-Newark campus and the city of Newark firsthand.
+In addition to browsing through the various pages of our website, sample the buzz by taking a tour of the RU-N campus.
 You’ll love what you see!

 Explore more of the city of Newark on these pages:

 - Road Trip!
 Destination: Newark, TribLive: Lifestyles